 Top tips for a Northern California Road Trip

-- Be mindful, this is over XX miles in 2 weeks.
+- Be mindful, this is over miles in 2 weeks.
 Traveling with kids, you will be better to concentrate on one area of Northern California at a time to make the most of the experience, or spread the above itinerary out over one month.

 - Summer is the most popular time for visiting Northern California and it also means bushfire season.
 Be prepared that your plans may need to be flexible and have maps downloaded ready in case you need to suddenly change route (do not rely on having internet wherever you go!)